backstage/backstage/.changeset/nine-mayflies-joke.md

 '@backstage/plugin-catalog': minor
 ---

-Updated EntityRefLink and AboutField components to handle long values by using the OverflowTooltip core backstage component to truncate when needed.
+Updated `EntityRefLink` and `AboutField` components to handle long values by using the `OverflowTooltip` component to truncate when needed.

 Changes to EntityRefLink.tsx: